schory/omniauth-dnevnik/README.md

 ## Usage

-OmniAuth Cnevnik is Rack Middleware in the OmniAuth convention.
+OmniAuth Dnevnik is Rack Middleware in the OmniAuth convention.
 See the [OmniAuth 1.0 docs](https://github.com/intridea/omniauth) for more information.

 Follow the Cnevnik OAuth docs to register your application, set callback URLs,